oursky/gitlint-bot/README.md

 docker-compose up
 ```

-Navigate to `http://localhost:3000` and click on the `Register Github App` button
+Navigate to `http://localhost:3000` and click on the `Register Github App` button.

 ## Data-flow Diagram